 How Should You Respond to Russian Hacking Threat via MFA?

-As we enter a period of increased risk of cyber-attack, this article in Computing highlights again some items that database administrators and information security teams should consider, if they haven’t done so already.
+As we enter a period of increased risk of cyber-attack, this article in Computing magazine highlights again some items that database administrators and information security teams should consider, if they haven’t done so already.

 Organisations are being urged by federal agencies to immediately apply recommended mitigations to secure their machines.

 The article states that the US Cybersecurity and Infrastructure Security Agency (CISA) and FBI have issued a joint security alert, urging organisations to immediately take steps to prevent Russian state-backed hackers from exploiting vulnerabilities in multifactor authentication (MFA) protocols and the Windows print spooler.

 As per the advisory, an unnamed NGO’s cloud and mail accounts were recently hacked by Russian actors who exploited MFA defaults and the critical 'PrintNightmare' bug to steal sensitive information.

 The victim's account had been un-enrolled from duo.com owing to a prolonged period of inactivity but was not disabled in Active Directory.
 The hackers gained access to the network using a password guessing attack which was made possible by the victim’s use of a simple and predictable password.

 The hackers were able to add a new device to the account, satisfy the authentication requirements, and get access to the victim network - all allowed under Duo's default configuration settings, even for inactive accounts.